Welcome to Paradise! Dalton Realty, Inc.

 I never wanted to be a salesman.

 I've lived in Washington State all my life, and in the Puget Sound region since 1965.
-Along with my career as a real estate consultant, I've spent time as a mechanic, a gas station owner, a music producer for public radio, and a website designer, whenever I can't get out of it.
-That's my lovely wife, Laura, in the photo, and our nephew, Brev; Laura and I have two more nephews and a niece, and three grown children scattered around the state.
+Along with my career as a real estate consultant, I've spent time as a mechanic, a gas station owner, and a music producer for public radio.
+I've been a Whidbey Island Realtor since 2006, and am on the Whidbey Island Association of Realtors board of directors.
+I served as president of the board in 2014, and was elected to the position again for 2021.

 Here's a handy resource for information about Whidbey Island.